Indigo Foundation Inc

 • Supports workforce development and higher education access

-• Provides scholarships, program development, and facility improvements
+• Provides scholarships, programme development, and facility improvements

 • Serves first-generation college students and Pell Grant-eligible learners